shivamprasad99/chatgpt-pdf-extension/README.md

+# ChatGPT pdf download extension
-# This is a simple chrome extension to add a download as pdf button to ChatGPT to save your conversations.
+This browser extension adds a Download PDF button at the bottom ChatGPT chat page, allowing you to save and share your conversation easily.